Do you know the difference between bookkeeping and accounting?

 Another key responsibility for an accountant is conducting routine audits to ensure that statements and the books of accounts meet small business tax service standards.

-Hence, keeping track of the financial health of the business is largely the responsibility of the accountant.
-Tax accountants in Houston investigate such discrepancies in the budget and thereby make recommendations to resolve these problems.
+Hence, keeping track of the business’s financial health is primarily the accountant’s responsibility.
+Houston tax accountants investigate such budget discrepancies and make recommendations to resolve these problems.

 The process of bookkeeping has the following steps